internalfx/rethinkdbfs-spec/README.md

 }
 ```

-Sets the filename field in the stored file’s files collection document to the new filename.
+Sets the filename field in the stored file’s files table document to the new filename.

 #### Implementation details:

-Drivers construct and execute an update_one command on the files collection using `{ _id: @id }` as the filter and `{ $set : { filename : "new_filename" } }` as the update parameter.
+Drivers construct and execute an update_one command on the files table using `{ _id: @id }` as the filter and `{ $set : { filename : "new_filename" } }` as the update parameter.

-To rename multiple revisions of the same filename, users must retrieve the full list of files collection documents for a given filename and execute `rename` on each corresponding `_id`.
+To rename multiple revisions of the same filename, users must retrieve the full list of files table documents for a given filename and execute `rename` on each corresponding `_id`.

 If there is no file with the given id, drivers MUST raise an error.